johannesss/http-response/docs/docs/dummy-data.md

 {{ insertFakerFormatter('arg1', 'arg2') }}
 ```

-where ``insertFakerFormatter`` would be replaced by the
-by the faker formatter you would like to use.
+where ``insertFakerFormatter`` would be replaced by the faker formatter you would like to use.

 Some of the formatters accepts arguments, which can be provided as shown above.